cncf/tag-security/project-resources/README.md

 # Security resources for projects

-This directory is intended to provide CNCF and other open source projects with resources and templates to assist in kickstarting their security practices.
+This directory is intended to provide CNCF and other open source projects with resources and templates to assist in kick-starting their security practices.
 The templates, guides, and other documents herein assist projects in completion of the [self-assessment](assessments/guide/self-assessment.md) as well as a few items in the [CII badging](https://bestpractices.coreinfrastructure.org/en).